Calgary Philharmonic Orchestra

 Finances

-This charity report is an update that has been sent to Calgary Philharmonic Orchestra for review.
+This charity report is an update that was sent for review to Calgary Philharmonic Orchestra.
 Changes and edits may be forthcoming.

 Financial Review